How To Live With A Dysfunctional Family

 Another situation

 Sometimes, a life situation can cause a family to be dysfunctional.
 If one parent has a great job and then loses the job, the income lost can stress the family.
 If the family moves, the children may become dysfunctional over coping with being in a new place and losing their old friends.
-Sometimes, a situation can make the family temporarily dysfunctional.
+Sometimes, a situation can make family members temporarily dysfunctional.
 When the children adjust to their new home, the family may settle down again.

 Traits of dysfunctional families